JaeLee18/JaeLee18_old.github.io/aboutme.md

 My interests include Machine Learning, Computer Vision(Published a related paper), Android App Development(Publihsed a related paper), Backend Development.

+Recently, I was a software engineer intern in a Silicon Valley Start-up.

+I like to work on a project with Flask, Django, Tensorflow, Keras and Android.

 Here is my [RESUME](/myData/JAEJOONG_RESUME_MARCH)